Gérard Genette: Important concepts in Genette's narratology

+Criticism

+One criticism which had been used against previous forms of narratology was that they could deal only with simple stories, such as Vladimir Propp's work in Morphology of the Folk Tale.
+If narratology could cope with Proust, this could no longer be said.

 Below are the five main concepts used by Genette in Narrative Discourse: An Essay in Method.
 They are primarily used to look at the syntax of narratives, rather than to perform an interpretation of them.

 Order

 Say a story is narrated as follows: the clues of a murder are discovered by a detective (event A); the circumstances of the murder are finally revealed (event B); and lastly the murderer is caught (event C).

 Add corresponding numbers to the lettered events that represent their order chronologically: 1, 2, and 3.

 If these events were described chronologically, they would run B1, A2, C3.

 Arranged in the text, however, they run A2 (discovery), B1 (flashback), C3 (resolution).

 This accounts for the 'obvious' effects the reader will recognise, such as flashback.
 It also deals with the structure of narratives on a more systematic basis, accounting for flash-forward, simultaneity, as well as possible, if rarely used, effects.
 These disarrangements on the level of order are termed 'anachrony'.